wil9fd/CSV2RUX/README.md

 ## The program file
 The program file is created by PyInstaller and the included spec file.
 A venv with the required packages (pandas, geopy, lxml, numpy, PyQt5, pyinstaller, pyqtgraph, utm) should be created to reduce the application's file size.
 This venv path should be included in the `pathex` variable in the .spec file.
 After the scripts have been changed, a new application folder must be made, zipped and pushed along with the code changes.

+There is an `update.bat` to streamline the process of updating.
+The paths must be modified by the developer to be used.

 ### Contact
 For more information contact samson.williams@csiro.au